idalina-sachango/mpcs51200-project/README.md

 To run the app, run `python3 run_app.py`.

 To run tests, run `python3 -m unittest test.name_of_test_file`.
-For example, `python3 -m unittest test.test_create_scores`.
+For example, `python3 -m unittest test.test_games`.
 WARNING: Tests will delete the existing data in the databse in order to run tests which change the database.

 See database/users.csv for possible users
 This is a tournament management software with some features.